agentrickard/domain/README.txt

   the user is allowed to publish content to, according to the domains assigned to their user account.

-  Note that if this option is selected, users with the 'view domain publshing' permission will also be shown a list of affilates to which the node is assigned.
+  Note that if this option is selected, users with the 'view domain publishing' permission will also be shown a list of affilates to which the node is assigned.
 This list shows only the affiliates that the user cannot edit.